-I used to be a ladies man when I was just a kid.
+I used to socialize rather with girls when I was just a kid.
 From the age of four, I was always surrounded by older girls who enjoyed having me around.
 All these memories are from the summers I always spent at my grandma’s.
 There were some other boys too, I remember, and I still remember some of the games we played.
 The most interesting one consisted in blindfolding someone and sitting them in a chair.
 Then someone else, who acted as a guide, called a person from the group and asked them to do something to the person sitting, for instance pull their hair or blow in their ear.
 The person sitting needed to guess who the perpetrator had been to get out of the chair.
 That game has obviously different levels of eroticism, but we played it innocently.
 Then I remembered hanging out with a girl called Miriam, she was two years older than me.
 I might have been four or five by then, and I remember playing water war with her.
 She was in my team, though, because we were friends, so we threw water balloons to everyone else, except for her neighbor, Milka, who was also in our team.
 That was the first time I was made aware of being playing with girls.
 A guy whom I had just thrown a water balloon asked me whether I was a girl, sarcastically, of course, because I had long straight hair and I was pretty, but not so much as to be mistaken by a girl, although some old women sometimes asked me the same.
 I answered “no” matter-of-factly, because I saw no offense in being called a girl, but then he went on “so then don’t throw water balloons to boys.”
 I wasn’t going to betray my team because of such a stupid rule; he was the enemy after all, so why would I believe him?
 But when I asked Miriam about that rule, she said it was true, but that they needed reinforcements because there were too many boys and just the two of them, so I stayed in their team.
 That afternoon, however, she started chasing me with a hose, dosing water all over me, and I learned that what by them had seemed to be an innocuous friend was actually the most treacherous enemy: a girl.
 I liked her very much; she taught me some card games and hand-clapping games, which I really enjoyed, so it was really sad when we didn’t see each other anymore.

 It all happened one unlucky day in which I was throwing a tantrum at my mom, as I sometimes did when I didn’t get my way, when Miriam was suddenly announced.
 I was in my underwear because I had just woken up and among cries and sobs I hadn’t had time to dress, so I hid behind a door when I heard Miriam’s steps.
 I must have been five by then, and having a girl watch me almost naked was a new experience to me.
 I didn’t feel embarrassed as a girl would feel, but rather disoriented.
 I didn’t know what she thought when she saw me crying in my underwear, and when I saw her silently looking, first at my face, then at my underwear, then again at my face and mutely go away, I realized that she might have misinterpreted the situation, and that she might have thought that I was crying because she saw me naked and that she had ashamed me.
 Oh, what a tragedy these kinds of melodramas may be!
 My mother and grandma just laughed when they heard the story; they probably thought a good plunge in deep waters was the best way to teach someone to swim, but, alas, I never spoke to Miriam again after that.
 She never came back either and now she’s just a blurry memory of the first female friend I ever had.